NeuroscienceScripts/VirtualUCSB/README.md

 any additional set-up with your git remote and it will work out of the box with Unity.

 As a first step, create an empty scene with the building you plan to work on in the Scenes->Subsections directory.
-Edit this ReadMe file with a little information on the building/space (enough to clearly explain what area you are working on), and importantly, YOUR CONTACT INFORMATION (email).
+Edit this ReadMe file (the one you're currently reading) with a little information on the building/space (enough to clearly explain what area you are working on), and importantly, YOUR CONTACT INFORMATION (email).
 Commit the scene, push to github, and open a pull request (guide linked above).

 This insures any building currently being worked on will already be listed in the subsections folder.
 If someone wants